 Credit: Trish Matheny

-For those of you who prefer watertight, coated zippers, the Beta SL, OR Aspire II, Black Diamond Fineline, and Patagonia Granite Crest will all meet your needs.
+If you want watertight, coated zippers, the Beta SL, OR Aspire 3L, Black Diamond Fineline, The North Face Alta Vista, the REI Co-op XeroCloud 3L, and Patagonia Granite Crest will all meet your needs.
 When it comes to shell materials, the Fineline features Black Diamond's proprietary BD.dry 2.5L waterproof technology, which performed particularly well during both outdoor and indoor test periods, effectively beading water away from the outer shell.
-The Granite Crest is another model that protects against rain well, utilizing Patagonia's 3-layer H2No Performance Standard NetPlus combined with a PFC-free DWR finish.
-The Outdoor Research Aspire II is a two-layer build relying on Gore-Tex Paclite technology.
-Although it took up water a little sooner than the rest, it still held its own reasonably well against many others in the lineup.
+The Granite Crest is another model that protects well against the rain, utilizing Patagonia's 3-layer H2No Performance Standard NetPlus combined with a PFC-free DWR finish.
+The latest iteration of the Outdoor Research Aspire 3L is now a triple-layer build relying on AscentShell Dry 3L technology that combines with a 40D recycled nylon fabric to provide standout performance in moderate rainstorms.
+Although the fabric began to absorb water after only 30 minutes, it still held its own reasonably well against many others in the lineup, and the precipitation was not able to penetrate the interior of the jacket.

-The Helly Hansen Moss is a unique, high-performing jacket in this category, better suited to everyday, casual use rather than as a lightweight, technical option for rainforest or alpine missions.
-The 100% polyurethane fabric with a back flap was perfect for shedding moisture while knocking out chores in a heavy snowstorm.
-Still, it probably wouldn't be very comfortable to carry while walking up a mountain or during the rainy season in the tropics.
-Although the heavier weight of the jacket may turn some consumers off, its affordable price certainly won't.
+The Helly Hansen Moss is a unique, high-performing raincoat better suited to everyday, casual use rather than as a technical option for rainforest or alpine missions.
+The polyurethane fabric with a back flap was perfect for shedding moisture while knocking out chores in a heavy snowstorm, but it probably wouldn't be very comfortable to carry while walking up a mountain or during the rainy season in the tropics.
+Although the heavier weight and bulk of the Moss may turn some folks off, its affordable price certainly won't, and this is a great jacket for around-town use.

 Our testers appreciated the substantial coverage of the Helly Hansen Moss hood that supplied an ample brim and toggles to customize the fit.